lightning/bolts/02-peer-protocol.md

     - MUST fail the negotiation if:
       - the transaction's total fees is less than the last successfully negotiated transaction's fees
-      - the transaction does not share a common input with all previous funding transactions
+      - the transaction does not share at least one input with each previous funding transaction
   - if it has sent `require_confirmed_inputs` in `open_channel2` or `accept_channel2`:
     - MUST fail the negotiation if:
       - one of the inputs added by the other peer is unconfirmed